 “There are interesting questions about how far one can go and what types of attackers striking back will actually be effective against,” said Hugh Thompson, chief security strategist at Sunnyvale, Calif.-based Blue Coat Systems Inc. and RSA Conference program committee chairman.
 Thompson said he anticipates a greater discussion about offensive tactics in sessions at the annual security event scheduled at the end of February.
 “It doesn’t necessarily have to go from zero to launching a full out assault against cybercrime infrastructure.
 It could be much more subtle things like feeding people misinformation.”

-The issue of going on the offensive has been raised by a number of firms, including Seattle-based security firm Crowdstrike, whose co-founder and CTO Dmitri Alperovitch insisted that it is not out of the question to take some action to disrupt, degrade or
+The issue of going on the offensive has been raised by a number of firms, including Seattle-based security firm Crowdstrike, whose co-founder and CTO Dmitri Alperovitch insisted that it is not out of the question to take some action to disrupt, degrade or take down an adversary’s infrastructure.
+“We want to get the adversary to think that if they launch an attack against a victim, there will be costs to pay,” Alperovitch said during a conference call with reporters late last year.
+Those opposed to going on the offense raise the issue of attribution as a major factor why offensive security won’t work.
+They say it’s too difficult to pinpoint the location and source of many cyberattacks.

 Software security expert Gary McGraw explained that the U.S. should build proactive defense capabilities rather than pour billions into cyberweapons.
 McGraw likens the use of offensive cyberweapons to “unleashing the cyber-rocks from inside of our glass houses since everyone can or will have cyber-rocks.”